- When something goes wrong with the graphics drivers or in the BIOS settings, your Windows may start showing a black screen without a cursor.

 3. Update your drivers

 There are two ways of updating your drivers.
 The manual way implies using Device Manager, right-clicking the driver you want to update, and selecting the Update driver option.

 The other is to use a dedicated, third-party solution that can update or repair any driver automatically.
-The solution recommended below is extremely light and quick, getting the job done in seconds.

 4. Try to connect different video outputs to your computer